G-FEIX/gfeix-website/README.md

-# G-FEIX COMPANY Website
+G-FEIX COMPANY Website

-Welcome to the official website repository for **G-FEIX COMPANY** — a medical research company pioneering artificial intelligence in medicine.
+Welcome to the official website repository for G-FEIX COMPANY — a medical research company pioneering artificial intelligence in medicine.

-## 🚀 About

-**G-FEIX COMPANY** is a forward-thinking medical research organization focused on integrating artificial intelligence into the core of modern medicine.
+G-FEIX COMPANY is a forward-thinking medical research organization focused on integrating artificial intelligence into the core of modern medicine.
 Our mission is to develop AI-powered solutions that support clinical decision-making, improve diagnostic accuracy, and advance personalized treatment strategies.
 We collaborate with healthcare professionals, institutions, and researchers to bridge the gap between technology and real-world medical impact.

-## 📂 Project Structure
+ Project Structure

 - `index.html` — Main website file
 - (Optional) Add folders for assets like images or CSS in the future

 🌐 Live Site

-[https://yourusername.github.io/gfeix-website/](https://yourusername.github.io/gfeix-website/) *(Update this after publishing)*
+[https://yourusername.github.io/gfeix-website/](https://yourusername.github.io/gfeix-website/) (Update this after publishing)

  📫 Contact